 - Time-saving is there since this not require a lengthy tender process.

 - Not suitable for all types of clients, especially for the public sector.

 - The contractor has a significant chance of manipulating market prices.

-In the list of types of tendering, Nominated Tendering is also mainly used for specialised works, refurbishment or extension works.
-Most of the times contractor could offer high prices since there is no competition at all.
-But the control will take on the invitation will be base on the great relationship between the contractor & the client.
+In the list of types of tendering, Nominated Tendering is also mainly used for specialized works, refurbishment or extension works.
+Most of the time, contractors could offer high prices since there is no competition at all.
+But the control will take on the invitation will be base on the excellent relationship between the contractor & the client.